zhandongzhang/fccee_monochrom/mathematica/readme.md

 5. **BS_Macro2017_monochromatization.nb**

-Calculated the energy spread, horizontal emittance and bunch length with horizontal dispersion at the IP.
+Calculate energy spread, horizontal emittance and bunch length with beamstrahlung impact (with horizontal dispersion at the IP).